craftercms/docs/source/system-administrators/activities/security/securing-your-craftercms-install.rst

 Securing Your CrafterCMS Install
 ================================

 CrafterCMS installations are pre-configured with default passwords, tokens, keys, etc.  These default values are intended for initial testing, installation and configuration.
-We recommend changing the default values for the following parameters to secure your CrafterCMS installation:
+Failure to change these default values creates a critical security vulnerability.
+To secure your CrafterCMS installation, **YOU MUST CHANGE THE PRE-CONFIGURED DEFAULT VALUES**.

+Here are the parameters for which you must change the default values:

 * Replace default values for configuration files encryption key and salt